jcotoBan/sysdigGetAllSboms/README.md

 3- Run the script

 4- On the script path an sboms.json file will be created, each sbom will have the sbom ids.

+* The scripts uses pagination in case of more than 1000 records.